aws-samples/aws-serverless-workshops/Auth/9_CleanUp/README.md

 ```
 aws cloudformation delete-stack --stack-name WildRydesBackend
 ```
 > If you changed the name of your stack from the default, you will need to update the stack name to what you adjusted it to.
 If you clicked the quick link in the instructions, no adjustment to the command above is needed.
+You can run `aws cloudformation describe-stacks` to find your stack name.

 #### Remove Cloud9 and VPC Stack